KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption/index.md

 kali@kali:~$ sync
 ```

-Then we unmount and close the volume.
+Then we unmount and close the volume:

 ```console
 kali@kali:~$ cryptsetup luksClose /dev/mapper/crypt_sdcard